 In order to keep up, the shorter person must work harder, by either:

 (a) making her small steps more rapidly, at a faster cadence of steps per minute; or

-(b) matching her companion's same walking cadence, but making each step longer by widening her stride angle to degrees.
+(b) matching her companion's same walking cadence, but making each step longer by using a wider stride angle of degrees.
 (As efficiency-conscious runners well know, increasing step length beyond what is optimal for one's height has a dramatic effect on tiredness.)

-Alternatively, if the shorter person exerts only the same effort as her taller companion, she will fall behind miles after one hour of hiking.
-In such case, the taller person will get to stop and rest minutes every hour, while waiting for the shorter person to catch up.
+Alternatively, if the shorter person exerts only the same effort as her taller companion, she will fall behind miles per hour of hiking.
+In such case, the taller person will have to wait (and get to rest!) minutes every hour, while waiting for the shorter person to catch up.